 - Darcel Elliott SBCWA

 - Steve Lavagnino SBCWA

-- Louise Draucker CCSD
+- Juan Gonzalez CCSD

 - Brad DeBranch CBWD

 - Matt Klinchuch CBWD

-- Arne Anselm County of Ventura
+- Kim Loeb County of Ventura

-- Debbie Arnold County of San Luis Obispo
+- Blaine Reely County of San Luis Obispo

-- Alan Christensen County of Kern
+• Katelyn Zenger - County of Kern

-During development of this GSP, board meetings were held on the first Wednesday of every month at 4 pm in the Cuyama Family Resource Center, at 4689 California State Route 166, in New Cuyama, California.
+During development of the 2020 GSP, board meetings were held on the first Wednesday of every month at 4 pm in the Cuyama Family Resource Center, at 4689 California State Route 166, in New Cuyama, California.
+During development of the 2025 GSP Update, the board meets 6 times per year at the same location.